sebastiannielsen/QRSA/README.md

 Why enrollment and other urls does not require any form of confirmation:

 Enrollment can seem to be a sensitive action, but it is really not.
 When a key is enrolled, the app first checks if there is already a key enrolled.
 In that case, that public key, is returned.
 Otherwise a new key is enrolled.
-User confirmation is instead done by having the app place the enrolled key in clipbord.
-This then requires a active user action to paste the key.
-So visiting or being redirected to a qrsa:// url is not a security issue, since all the possible actions, require some action from the user after the user have clicked OK on the dialog.
-The action can be using the PASTE command or typing a OTP into a web field.
+As the public key is not sensitive, user action is instead clicking a link or scanning a QR code.

 How the "Message" function works in the web service: